 Lionel T. H. LELAND, Beltichburne

-(Photo of the Leland headstone in Beaulieu cemetery where Lionel Leland
+(Photo of the Leland headstone in Beaulieu cemetery where Lionel Leland is buried.)

 James (Jack) LENNON, Termonfeckin